armory/knowledge-base/_posts/admin/2020-04-17-enable-mptv2.md

 Note that Armory's Pipeline as Code and the open source Managed Pipeline Templates are not integrated and do not work together.

+By default, the UI is disabled in Armory Spinnaker 2.19.5.
+Leaving the UI disabled maintains the same experience you had with Armory Spinnaker 2.18.x (OSS 1.18.x).

-If you want to enable Managed Pipeline Templates UI, add the following configuration to `SOME HAL CONFIG FILE`:
+If you want to enable the Managed Pipeline Templates UI, add the following configuration to `SOME HAL CONFIG FILE`:

 ```
 <insert instructions to enable>